Mohsannaeem/RISCV-32I/README.md

 The RISCV 32I use the Potato which is a simple RISC-V processor written in VHDL.
-It Supports the complete 32-bit RISC-V base integer ISA (RV32I) version 2.0

-The Design has been tested on an Zybo board using the[Potato-RISC core](https://github.com/skordal/potato/tree/master/src) .
+It Supports the complete 32-bit RISC-V base integer ISA (RV32I) version 2.0 The Design has been tested on an Zybo board using the [Potato-RISC core](https://github.com/skordal/potato/tree/master/src) .
 Synthesis and implementation has been tested on 'Xilinx' Vivado 2018.3.

 ## Features
+* Send Output to PS UART(baud rate 115200) of Zynq device.
+* Program riscv core from ps side without regenerating bit file.
 * Supports the complete 32-bit RISC-V base integer ISA (RV32I) version 2.0
 * Supports large parts of the machine mode defined in the RISC-V Privileged Architecture version 1.10
 * Supports up to 8 individually maskable external interrupts (IRQs)